neekeetab/CachingPlayerItem/README.md

 playerItem = CachingPlayerItem(url: songURL)
 playerItem.download()
 ```
-It's fine to start playштп the item while it's downloading.
+It's fine to start playing the item while it's downloading.

 So, minimal code required to play remote audio looks like this: